My Personal Literacy History

 and twisted crime mysteries like Grave Sight.

-It is the emotional connection to the texts that make me want to read them over and over again.
-It was not the moral or factual messages the authors and creators intertwined within the text.
-It was personal investment that kept bringing me back to those books; it was the fact that I enjoyed what I was reading.
+the texts that make me want to read them over and over again.
+It was not the moral or factual messages the authors and creators intertwined

 I believe that it is extremely important to integrate personal reading into the Language Arts curriculum.
 When students are writing reflections about personally selected material they will have more of a desire and more of an understanding on how to reflect about what they are reading.
 In turn I believe that this will help them develop an understanding of media literacy, the intended audiences of their materials, the inferences the authors made within the text, and the theoretical concepts and references that are present within the print.
 It will positively aid in their ability to decipher their thoughts into print.
 After time they will begin to subconsciously evaluate the materials that they are selecting, which is the ultimate reflective goal one should have; subconsciously participating in a constant analytic evaluation of the world.